 Or if you have no ideas, I can recommend a naming exercise I personally use:

 Write a list of all the words that relate to your niche, adjectives, verbs, phrases you like, words that convey your brands mood and tone, words that explain what your brands about.
 Then play around by mixing and matching the words together to create some unique combinations!”

-Yes, you can choose a different domain such as .net or . xyz or .pink but I still believe a .com (called a top-level domain) is the preferred choice.
+Yes, you can choose a different domain such as .net or . xyz, ect, but a .com (called a top-level domain) is the preferred choice.

 You can get your domain directly through Bluehost which makes the whole process as easy as possible.
 And you can get a FREE domain if you select a 12-month hosting package.

 By signing up for a minimum of 12 months, you’ll receive a FREE domain name, lower pricing saving you money, and you won’t have to deal with an expired website after each month.

 For example, if your card expires, or your hosting isn’t renewed then your website will go down and you risk losing visitors when you pay on a month-to-month basis.